Lang--Trotter Conjecture for CM Elliptic Curves: Our main results

 \begin{corollary} Let $g\equiv1\bmod4$ be a positive integer coprime to $163$.
 Suppose $E/\Q$ is the elliptic curve defined by

 For each non-zero integer $r$ coprime to $163,$ the Hardy--Littlewood conjecture implies

 where $h_{163,r}\geqslant0$ is defined by $\eqref{eq:constant-hD,r}.$ \end{corollary}

-Before concluding this chapter, we would like to mention that the connection between CM Lang--Trotter conjecture and Hardy--Littlewood conjecture was realized long ago, for instance already by S. Lang and H. Trotter \cite{LT76} and B. Mazur \cite{Ma72}, at least in some special cases.
+Before concluding this chapter, we would like to mention that the potential connection between CM Lang--Trotter conjecture and Hardy--Littlewood conjecture was realized long ago, for instance already by B. Mazur \cite{Ma72} and S. Lang and H. Trotter \cite{LT76}, at least in some special cases.
 The precise relationship, however, was not so clear due to several subtleties.
 The main difficulty lies in the understanding of the Lang--Trotter constant defined in term of Galois image.
 This constant is necessarily quite delicate because its conjectural answer (by the Comparison Conjecture) is already quite delicate as will be seen later.